-By definition, abnormal pore pressure is any geo-pressure different from the established normal trend for the given area and depth.
-In this article, we will introduce the major 6 causes of abnormal pressure while drilling.
-Also, in the following articles we will discuss its prediction and more.
+By definition, abnormal pore pressure is any geo-pressure different from the established trend for the given area and depth.
+This article will introduce the six significant causes of abnormal pressure while drilling.
+Also, in the following articles, we will discuss its prediction and more.

 Pressure may be

-- greater than normal, termed geo-pressured, super-pressured, or abnormal pressured.
+- greater than average, termed geo-pressured, super-pressured, or abnormal pressure.

-Subnormal pressures present few direct well control problems.
-However, subnormal pressures do cause many drilling and well planning problems.
-For clarity, the term abnormal pore pressure will identify the pressures greater than normal.
+Subnormal pressures present few direct well-control problems.
+However, subnormal pressures do cause many drilling and well-planning problems.
+For clarity, abnormal pore pressure will identify more significant pressures than usual.

 What Is The Formation Pressure

-Formation pressure is the presence of the fluids in the pore spaces of the rock matrix.
+Formation pressure is the fluids’ presence in the rock matrix’s pore spaces.
 These fluids are typically oil, gas, or salt water.
 The overburden stress is created by the weight of the overlying rock matrix and the fluid-filled pores.
 The rock matrix stress is the overburden stress less the formation pressure.

 What Is The Normal Formation Pressure

-Normal formation pressure is equal to the hydrostatic pressure of the native formation fluids.
-In most cases, the fluids vary from fresh water with a density of 8.33 Ib/gal'(0.433 psi/ft) to salt water with a density of 9.0 lb/gal (0.465 psi/ft).
-However, some field reports indicate instances when the normal formation fluid density was greater than 9.0 lb/gal.
-Regardless of the fluid density, the normal pressure formation can be considered as an open hydraulic system where pressure can easily be communicated throughout.
+Normal formation pressure equals the hydrostatic pressure of the native formation fluids.
+In most cases, the fluids vary from fresh water with a density of 8.33 Ib/gal'(0.433 psi/ft) to salt water with a 9.0 lb/gal (0.465 psi/ft).
+However, some field reports indicate instances when the normal formation fluid density was more significant than 9.0 lb/gal.
+Regardless of the fluid density, the average pressure formation can be considered an open hydraulic system where pressure can easily be communicated.

 The Relation Between Entrapment & Abnormal Pressure

 Abnormal formations do not have the freedom of pressure communications.
 If they did, the high pressures would rapidly dissipate and revert to normal pressures.
 Therefore, a pressure entrapment mechanism must be present before abnormal pore pressures can be generated and maintained.
-Fertl and Timko listed several of the more common entrapment seals throughout the world (Table 1).
+Fertl and Timko listed several of the more common entrapment seals worldwide (Table 1).